musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 The same process of traning is again used for the same LeNet-5 architecture by additionally implementing dropouts to fully connected layers.

-As the results, the best validation accuracy is 98.00% and the test accuracy with the best model is 95.73%.
+For LeNet-5 with dropout, the best validation accuracy is 98.00% and the test accuracy with the best model is 95.73%.
 The calculated f1-scores for each class can be seen below ([source](./Traffic_Sign_Classifier.ipynb)).

-The test accuracy for the best model is 95.52% and the f1-scores can be seen below ([source](./Traffic_Sign_Classifier.ipynb)).

 ![lenet-f1-scores](./images/lenet-dropout-f1-scores.png)

 The accuracy and the f1-scores for each class are improved indicating that the model generalizes better when dropout is applied.
-However, for some of the classesi the model still predicts very poorly.
+However, for some of the classes, the model still predicts very poorly.

 ### C) The Alexnet Architecture

-The AlexNet model is the [ILSVRC](http://www.image-net.org/challenges/LSVRC/)-2012 competition winning, deep convolutional neural network architecture which had considerably better than the previous state-of-the-art results ([A. Krizhevsky, I. Sutskever and G. E. Hinton, 2012](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks)).
+The AlexNet model is the [ILSVRC](http://www.image-net.org/challenges/LSVRC/)-2012 competition winning, deep convolutional neural network architecture which had error rates considerably better than the previous state-of-the-art results ([A. Krizhevsky, I. Sutskever and G. E. Hinton, 2012](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks)).
 The major difference from the LeNet-5 architecture is that AlexNet has more convolutional layers as being a deeper model.
-The LeNet-5 was built to train a dataset with 10 clases, while AlexNet was built to predict 1000 clases.
+The LeNet-5 was built to train a dataset with 10 clases, however, AlexNet was built to predict 1000 clases.
 In 2012, recently developed advanced GPUs had let this kind of extended deep convolutional network architectures to be trained in a reasonable time for large images of 1000 clases.
-And the achievements of the AlexNet on large scale images proved the significance of deep convolutional neural networks.
+The achievements of the AlexNet on large scale images revealed the significance of deep convolutional neural networks.

-In the following years, it has also been shown by the other ILSVRC deep convolutional network models that the deep models achieve better results ([K. Simonyan and A. Zisserman, 2014](https://arxiv.org/abs/1409.1556)).
+In the following years, it has also been shown by the other ILSVRC deep convolutional network models that the deeper models achieve better results ([K. Simonyan and A. Zisserman, 2014](https://arxiv.org/abs/1409.1556)).
 And even the skip connections help on very deep models that achieve even better results ([K. He, X. Zhang, S. Ren and J. Sun, 2015](https://arxiv.org/abs/1512.03385)).
-Since the dataset in this project has relatively small images and less classes (43 classes), a [scaled-down AlexNet architecture](./salexnet-equal-n/scaledalexnet.py) is used for the project.
+Since the dataset in this project has relatively small images and less classes (43 classes), a scaled-down AlexNet architecture ([scaled AlexNet](./scaledalexnet.py)) is used for the project.
 The scaled AlexNet has half the number of feature maps in each convolutional layer and half the number of nodes in fully connected layers.
 In addition, since the image size is relatively small, the kernel sizes are choosen smaller than it is in the original model.
 And some of the operations are not applied such as Local Response Normalisation which has been reported that it does not improve the model performance ([K. Simonyan and A. Zisserman, 2014](https://arxiv.org/abs/1409.1556)).

 #### Details of the scaled AlexNet architecture

 The input images have 32x32x3 dimensions.
 Layer 1 is a convoltional layer with 3x3 kernel size and 1x1 strides which is followed with ReLu activation operation and 2x2 max pooling with a stride of 2x2.
 Layer 1 outputs 48 feature maps.
 Layer 2 has the same kernel as 3x3 with 1x1 stride and a ReLu operation is applied at the end.
 Layer 2 outputs 128 feature maps.
 Layer 3 has also 3x3 kernel size and 1x1 stride followed by a ReLu operation, outputs 192 feature maps.
 Layer 4 is also a convolutional layer with 2x2 kernel size, 1x1 stride and again ReLu operation is applied that outputs 192 feature maps.
 Layer 5 is the last convolutinal layer having 3x3 kernel size and 1x1 stride.
 A maxpooling of 2x2 is applied with 2x2 strides after the ReLu operation.
 The number of the feature maps that layer 5 outputs is 128.
-After layer 5, the output nodes are flatten as the layer 6 and fully connected to the following layer with 1024 output connections.
+After layer 5, the output nodes are flatten forming the layer 6 and fully connected to the following layer with 1024 output connections.
 Layer 7 is also a fully connected layer with 1024 input and 1024 output connections.
 Dropout technique after the ReLu operations is applied for both of layer 6 and layer 7.
-Layer 8 is the output layer with 1024 input connections and outputs 43 nodes as being the class logits ([source](./scaledalexnet.py)).
+Layer 8 is the output layer with 43 outputs nodes as being the class logits ([source](./scaledalexnet.py)).

 #### Data augmentation